Merkel under fire from own ranks over German coalition deal

 “Chancellor at any price,” Bild wrote on its front page.
 “Merkel gifts the SPD the government.”

-Under the coalition agreement, the SPD will retain control of the foreign, justice and labor ministries among others.
+Under the coalition agreement, the SPD will retain control of the foreign, justice and labour ministries among others.

 Merkel ally Julia Kloeckner was forced to defend the coalition agreement.